 - Search: Anthony Nolan is accepting search requests from transplant centres and registries as usual

-- VT requests: Requests will be accepted as usual, though we are facing some challenges with getting blood samples and shipment to certain countries.
+- VT requests: Requests will be accepted as usual and we are procuring blood samples .
 All donors are asked about travel history, upcoming travel and exposure to COVID-19.
 Donors will deferred as per guidelines.

 - Workup requests: All donors are asked about travel history, upcoming travel and exposure to COVID-19.
 Donors will deferred as per guidelines, but donation can be considered if the transplant is urgent, there is no other donor available and the donor is well, with no symptoms.
 We are in the process of securing access to COVID-19 testing for at-risk donors in the UK.
 UK guidance to transplant centres now recommends considering cryopreservation for all collections.